algorandfoundation/docs/docs/sdks/javascript/index.md

 [Watch Video](https://youtu.be/WuhaGp2yrak?t=326){:target="_blank"}
 ​​
 # Connect Your Client
 Client must be instantiated prior to making calls to the API endpoints.
 You must provide values for `<algod-address>` and `<algod-token>`.
 The CLI tools implement the client natively.
+By default, the `algodToken` for each [sandbox](https://github.com/algorand/sandbox) is set to its `aaa...` value with server address `http://localhost` and port `4001`.

 ```javascript
 async function firstTransaction() {